The Priest Lyrics

 And his eyes said me and his eyes said you

-And my eyes said let us try
+And my eyes said, let us try.

-No, it's no place you should share
+It's no place you should share

-The roof is ripped with hurricanes
+The root is ripped with hurricanes

 And the room is always bare